nbaertsch/nbaertsch.github.io/_drafts/patching-vm-detection-strings-in-qemu.markdown

 Then grab the files from [qemu-git in the AUR](https://aur.archlinux.org/packages/qemu-git/).  **Don't build and install from the AUR**.
 Just get a snapshot and untar it.
 <br/>

-Add in the following patch to the PKGBUILD:
+I might tar it up and put it on github but for now, add in the following patch to the PKGBUILD:
 ```sh
 ...